datacarpentry/genomics-workshop/_extras/AMI-setup.md

 >
 > 6. When prompted to login as, enter 'dcuser'; you may be notified that the authenticity of the host cannot be verified - if so, ignore the warning an continue connecting
 >
-> 7. When prompted, enter your password.
+> 7. When prompted, enter the password `data4Carp`
 >
 > You should now be connected to your personal instance.
 You can confirm this with the following commands; ``whoami`` and ``pwd``, which should yield the following results:
 >